cmeaton/Hierarchical_BiLSTM-CRF_Encoder/README.md

 ### NOTE:

 _January 23, 2020_
 - This code still has bugs.
-The model trains but consistantly breaks on the second validation scoring loop in `model.py`.
+The model trains but consistently breaks on the second validation scoring loop in `model.py`.